Car Suspension System (Suspension): Principle, Structure and Classification

 Cars have always been a useful means of transportation for anyone who can afford it.
 Most people who own a car are always concerned about how their engine and transmission are, how powerful is the engine?
 Does it consume a lot of fuel?
 Is the gearbox equipped on the car a normal gearbox?
 Or automatic transmission with speed?
 Or a continuously variable automatic transmission?

-But have you ever thought, how can a car be stable when traveling at high speeds?
-Why are we less likely to be shaken or shaken when sitting inside a car?
-Why can the vehicle still be able to grip the road surface and spin "cornering" at high speed without overturning?
-Let's learn about the suspension system in Thanh Phong Auto to know more about why.
+But have you ever wondered how a car can be stable when moving at high speed?
+Why do we rarely feel any collision or vibration when sitting inside a car?
+Why can the car still stick to the road and turn "corners" at high speed without flipping over?
+Let's Thanh Phong Auto Learn about car suspension to find out why.

 Suspension is one of the important systems in the car, it helps to stabilize the body of the vehicle when moving.
 The suspension is a flexible intermediate system, which connects the axles to the body, the suspension is made up of various details such as joints, pillars (important wheel corners such as : king-pin, caster, camber), horizontal bars, stabilizer bars and vibration absorbers; they work together and allow relative movement between the wheels and the body.